SamuelGodwin/code-to-answer-coding-interview-style-questions/README.md

 The method should modify `screen` to contain a horizontal line drawn at the correct position.

-To perform a basic test of your code, run TestScreenAsBytes, which as the second test will draw a horizontal line on the image and check the correct pixels have the value 1.
+To perform a basic test of the code, run TestScreenAsBytes, which as the second test will draw a horizontal line on the image and check the correct pixels have the value 1.

 ## Drawing a vertical line